Agoric/documentation/main/zoe/api/zoe-contract-facet.md

 ## zcf.reallocate(offerHandles, reallocation)
 - `offerHandles` `{Array <Object>}`
-- `reallocation` `{Array <Array <Amount>>}`
+- `reallocation` `{Array <AmountKeywordRecord>}`

 Instruct Zoe to try reallocating for the given `offerHandles`.
-Reallocation is a matrix (array of arrays) where the rows are the amount to be paid to the player who made the offer at the same index in the `offerHandles` array.
+Reallocation is an array of `AmountKeywordRecords`, which are objects where the keys are keywords and the values are amounts.
+The amount to be paid to the player who made the offer at the same index in the `offerHandles` array.
 The reallocation will only happen if 'offer safety' and conservation of rights are true, as enforced by Zoe.

 ```js
 import harden from '@agoric/harden';